royale-proxy/cr-patcher/README.md

 # cr-patcher

-_Patches and signs the Clash of Clans APK_
+_Patches and signs the Clash Royale APK_

 Run with: